ArlynGajilanTR/ShiftSmart/DEVELOPMENT_GUIDE.md

 **Q: Where are the test credentials?**

-- See README.md "Test Credentials" section
+- **Admin:** arlyn.gajilan@thomsonreuters.com / `testtest`
-- Default password: `changeme`
+- See README.md "Test Credentials" section for other accounts

 **Q: How do I add a new test?**